Eric Trump Says His Father's Visit Is Excellent For International Relations

 Eric Trump is already in Scotland and is disappointed that the negative reaction to his father’s visit to the U.K. is being “hyped up.”
-But Scottish First Minister Nicola Sturgeon has declined to meet when any of the Trumps during this visit, causing Eric Trump to call her “a shallow critic.”
+But Scottish First Minister Nicola Sturgeon has declined to meet with any of the Trumps during this visit, causing Eric Trump to call her “a shallow critic.”

-The Daily Mail says that Sturgeon has not minced words about her feelings about Donald Trump, calling his views ‘deeply abhorrent’.
-Eric and Donald Trump Jr. flew into Scotland yesterday, and are waiting for their father to join them this weekend for a round of golf with approximately forty American businessmen who were flown in on the plane dubbed “Trump Force One.”
+The Daily Mail says that Sturgeon has not minced words about her feelings about Donald Trump, calling his views “deeply abhorrent.”
+Eric and Donald Trump Jr. flew into Scotland yesterday and are waiting for their father to join them this weekend for a round of golf with approximately 40 American businessmen who were flown in on the plane dubbed “Trump Force One.”

 But Eric Trump said he and his father take protests in stride.